FAQS for graduate offer holders (2021/22 entry)

-  If you need to defer your place, please refer to our standard policy on deferrals.
 You can request a deferral if you have met all your conditions (academic and financial), and have experienced individual, exceptional, unforeseen or unforeseeable circumstances, such as ill-health/bereavement.
+Please refer to our standard policy on deferrals.
 Please contact your academic department with your reasons and evidence.
 Note that generic reference to the coronavirus pandemic will not be considered an acceptable ground for deferral.

-If I cannot travel/my country has restrictions that mean I cannot travel (for example, Australia) and take up my place, can I defer/start my course in January?
+If I cannot travel/my country has restrictions that mean I cannot travel and take up my place, can I defer/start my course in January?

 I consider myself to be vulnerable (for example, I have an underlying health condition).
 Can I defer my place?

-The University will be implementing a range of measures that students can be safely taught in person, where government guidance and local health and safety circumstances allow.
-We will ensure that all learning can be conducted remotely if necessary - at least for the first term - for the health and safety of individual students.
-This includes students in high risk categories who are not able to come to the University.
-If you have any concerns, you should speak to your department in the first instance, and they will discuss different options with you.
-Deferral may be possible depending on your individual circumstances – please note that you may be asked for medical evidence.
+If you have any concerns, you should speak to your department in the first instance, and they will discuss the different options with you.
+Deferral may be possible depending on your individual circumstances – please note you may be asked for medical evidence.